-- Hide all zones above unconditionally hides all zones, which bottom starts above specified value.
-Use this to hide some (typically A and B class) airspace zones, which are mostly used by IFR only traffic.
-For example, if you never fly above 8000 feet, you can set this value at 10000 feet. - Hide zones above During flight, all zones, which bottom is more then specified distance above current flight altitude, will be hidden.
+Hide zones above During flight, all zones, which bottom is more then specified distance above current flight altitude, will be hidden.
 This changes dynamically with the current aircraft altitude and with time.
 For example, when you fly at 4000 feet and this value is set to 2000 feet, all zones with the bottom above 6000 feet will be hidden.
 After that, you descend to 1000 feet.
-Now, all zones starting above 3000 feet will be hidden. - Hide zones below During flight, all zones, which top is more then specified distance below current flight altitude, will be hidden.
+Now, all zones starting above 3000 feet will be hidden.

+Hide zones below During flight, all zones, which top is more then specified distance below current flight altitude, will be hidden.
 Again this changes dynamically.

-3.8 Engine Screen
+3.9 Engine Screen